-Each role will pay National Minimum Wage for your age group and you will work 25 hours per week on a 6 month Contract (subject to a successful trial).
+Each role will pay National Minimum wage for your age and you will work 25 hours per week on a 6 month Contract (subject to a successful trial).

 Eligibility is for 16-24 years of age on Universal Credit.
 Ask your work coach at your local job centre for a referral to us.
-If you have already been referred, please complete the Application Form or send your CV to HR@stpaulstrust.org.uk
+If you have already been referred, please send your CV or complete the Application Form and return it to HR@stpaulstrust.org.uk

 St. Paul’s Community Development Trust is committed to promoting equal opportunities.
 The Trustees value diversity and require their staff to be fair and to avoid any form of discrimination.